Skip to main content

 Remember Balance

-Keep in mind, Halloween is just one day a year, and it's what kids eat every day that has the most impact on their nutrition and health.
+Keep in mind, Halloween is just one day a year — it's what kids eat each day that has the most impact on their nutrition and health.
 Instead of making candy and sweet treats off-limits, serve healthy snacks first, and bring out the sweet treats later when the kids have already filled up on more nutritious foods.
 One idea is to choose orange foods for the healthy options, such as carrots or baked sweet potato fries.
-Try adding green guacamole "slime" for a dose of heart-healthy unsaturated fat.
+Try adding green guacamole for a dose of heart-healthy unsaturated fat.

 For a heartier choice, try black and orange tortilla roll-ups made by layering lean roast beef and low-fat provolone or mozzarella cheese on a sun-dried tomato tortilla.
 (For a veggie option, use refried black beans instead of roast beef.)